j-agbaje/hello-world/README.md

 # hello-world
 First official repository for use.
 My name is jeremiah
-I'm from Nigeria and I'm learning how t use GitHub
+I'm from Nigeria, and I'm learning how to use GitHub checking again